byrdie/iris-hinode-meeting-2024/abstract.md

 tomography) to retrieve a hyperspectral image of the solar atmosphere.

-In this work, we present a convolutional neural network (CNN) that has been trained to invert ESIS overlappograms using Si IV 1394 A observations from the Interface Region Imaging Spectrograph (IRIS) as a proxy for the O V 630 A spectral line observed by ESIS.
+In this work, we present a convolutional neural network (CNN) that has been trained to invert ESIS overlappograms using Si IV 1394 Å observations from the Interface Region Imaging Spectrograph (IRIS) as a proxy for the O V 630 A spectral line observed by ESIS.
 We will use this CNN to invert observations gathered during the 2019 flight of